wp-plugins/twig-anything-csv/readme.txt

 == Screenshots ==

 1. The slick Data Source settings panel with CSV format selected and custom format configuration fields: Delimiter character, Enclosure character and Escape character.
-2. An example of CSV format in action: a CSV file with country names and their corresponding top-level domain names is parsed, and then only countries that start from letter "D" are displayed.
+2. An example of CSV format in action: a CSV file with country names and their corresponding top-level domain names is parsed, and then only countries that start with "D" are displayed.
 3. A Twig Template that uses CSV data and outputs an example shown on the previous screenshot.